Buckinghamshire-Digital-Service/buckinghamshire-council/docs/contributing.md

         git push origin fix/fix-from-github

-1. Check the CI pipline to see if any formatting/linting/tests need to be fixed.
+1. Check the CI pipeline to see if any formatting/linting/tests need to be fixed.
     If so, do this in your local branch and push the changes again.

 1. Create a Merge Request on GitLab for the new branch to the `release` branch.